-Watch George Clooney Time-Travel Through the Most Iconic Movie Scenes in New Nespresso Ad
+George Clooney Travels Back in Time for Nespresso Commercial

 George Clooney is taking a trip down iconic movie lane for his new Nespresso commercial.

-In an exclusive look at the campaign titled “Comin’ Home”, the U.S. Brand Ambassador for the coffee company proves just how far he’ll go for a good cup of joe by making his way through some of the best travel scenes in Hollywood history.
+In this look at the campaign titled “Comin’ Home”, the U.S. Brand Ambassador for the coffee company proves just how far he’ll go for a good cup of joe by making his way through some of the best travel scenes in Hollywood history.

 While stuck on a rainy movie set with dreaded drip coffee, Clooney takes a call from pal Andy Garcia who’s enjoying a “perfect Nespresso morning” in paradise.
 The sound of Garcia’s first satisfying sip is enough to convince the actor to make his getaway with Kermit the Frog and Fozzie Bear in the Muppet Movie.